cybergis/CyberGIS-Vis/README.md

-# CyberGIS Viz
+# CyberGIS-Viz

 <p align="center">
 <img height=100 src="images/CyberGIS_Viz.PNG" alt="CyberGIS_Viz.PNG"/>
 </p>

-<h2 align="center" style="margin-top:-10px">CyberGIS Viz is an an open-source JavaScript-based mapping tool that enables linking multiple maps and various charts.</h2>
+<h2 align="center" style="margin-top:-10px">CyberGIS-Viz is an an open-source JavaScript-based mapping tool that enables linking multiple maps and various charts.</h2>
 <br/>

-CyberGIS is a new stage of [GEOSNAP VIZ](https://github.com/spatialucr/geosnap-viz).
-The multiple linked views of [GEOSNAP VIZ](https://github.com/spatialucr/geosnap-viz) are customized to visualize your high dimensional and spatiotemporal geospatial data set.
+CyberGIS-Viz is a new stage of [GEOSNAP VIZ](https://github.com/spatialucr/geosnap-viz).
+Now the multiple linked views of [GEOSNAP VIZ](https://github.com/spatialucr/geosnap-viz) have been customized to visualize your own geospatial data set in CyberGIS-Viz.
+We provide a set of modules for the visualization of both quantitative and qualitative data.
+By using CyberGIS-Viz, you will be able to create side-by-side choropleth map visualizations for the comparison of multiple variables or spatiotemporal patterns.
+Various charts linked to multiple maps will also allow you to find new insight into your high-dimensional and spatiotemporal datasets.
+Your visualizations can be created using both Python and Javascript.
+Enjoy creating multiple maps and charts linked to one another in both languages!

 <br/><br/>

 ## QuickStart
-### CyberGIS Viz_JS
+### CyberGIS-Viz_JS
 &nbsp;&nbsp;&nbsp;&nbsp;For Javascript users, example visaulizations are available in the two folders below:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;JS_Quantitative_Data_VIZ<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;JS_Categorical_Data_VIZ<br/>
-### CyberGIS Viz_PYTHON
+### CyberGIS-Viz_PYTHON
 &nbsp;&nbsp;&nbsp;&nbsp;For python users, example visaulizations are available in the two folders below:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;PYTHON_Quantitative_Data_VIZ/Adaptive_Choropleth_Mapper.ipynb
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;PYTHON_Categorical_Data_VIZ/Qualitative_Analysis_Mapper.ipynb